Swissotel Nankai Osaka Quick Review: Excellent Location But Dated Rooms

 Namba is definitely a busy area of Osaka though.
 We also stayed a few nights in Umeda and found it to be less crowded.
 Overall, both Namba and Umeda are among the best areas to stay in Osaka for travelers.

-We booked a Swiss Advantage twin room which is about 32 square meters.
+For our first stay, we booked a Swiss Advantage twin room which is about 32 square meters.
 It felt quite spacious with a large luggage rack where we could comfortably place 2 suitcases.
+Our second stay was in a Swiss Select twin room which had a different interior decor for the sleeping area.

-Our room was also very quiet with no noise heard from neighboring rooms or the street levels below (we were on the 30th floor).
+Our Advantage room was quiet with no noise heard from neighboring rooms or the street levels below (we were on the 30th floor).
+However, we heard a lot of running footsteps from the floor above us during our second stay.
 The views from our windows were pretty nice, both during the day and at night.

 Another plus point I would give to them was that they allowed us to check in early by about 2 hours.
 Hotels in Japan are usually quite strict with check-in time so we appreciated the flexibility.